Southeast Toyota Distributors: Inland Processing

-SET's original Inland Processing facility at Commerce, Georgia was built in 1988 and was staffed by 40 associates.
-The all-rail location handled vehicles intended for distribution to dealers in Northern Alabama, Northern Georgia and the Carolinas.
-Thirty years later, increased vehicle volume required 200 workers.
+SET's original Inland Processing facility at Commerce, Georgia was built in 1988 and staffed by 40 associates.
+The all-rail location handles vehicles intended for distribution to dealers in Northern Alabama, Northern Georgia and the Carolinas.
+By 2017, increased vehicle volume required 200 workers.

 SET broke ground for their new complex on December 11, 2018, across Georgia State Route 334 from their existing center.
 The new 350000 sqft facility includes a fitness center, expanded café, health center, meeting rooms and a nature trail.
 It was completed in April 2020 at a cost of $100 million.
-The 300-acre complex includes six buildings, 50 acres of pavement and six industrial spurs and sidings to offload vehicles from 90 Rail cars simultaneously.
+The 300-acre complex includes six buildings, 50 acres of pavement and six industrial spurs and sidings to offload vehicles from 60 Rail cars simultaneously.

 Parts

-Southeast Toyota Parts operates from a single, 410000 sqft warehouse in Jacksonville, the size of 8 football fields.
-When Lexus automobiles were introduced in 1989, SET Parts was the distributor of Lexus parts.
+Southeast Toyota Parts operates from a single, 410000 sqft warehouse in Jacksonville.
+When Lexus automobiles were introduced in 1989, SET Parts became the distributor of Lexus parts.
 As volume of both Toyota and Lexus products increased, the decision was made in 2012 for Lexus to diverge from the Jacksonville operation with half going to Atlanta and the remainder going to Orlando.

 In 2015, the total sales of Toyota and Lexus parts and accessories totalled $574 million.
 The Atlanta split occurred in July 2016 and the Orlando center opened in late 2016.

-For 2020, $437 million in just Toyota parts & accessories were sold.
+In 2020, $437 million of Toyota parts & accessories were sold.

 Transport

 From SETs inception, the company used contract haulers to deliver vehicles to dealerships.
 That changed in July 2000 with the formation of Southeast Transportation Systems (STS).
 A 21500 sqft facility was built at the SET Westlake Processing site in 2008.
-The center includes offices, service bays, truck wash, fuel pumps and driver lounge.
+The center includes offices, service bays, truck wash, fuel pumps and a drivers lounge.